The Best Kitchen Towels Pair Pretty Patterns With Ultra-Absorbent Materials

-With all the inevitable kitchen spills and splatters, keeping wipe-down cloths stocked and ready is a no-brainer.
+With all the inevitable spills and splatters that come with the territory of whipping up a meal, having towels stocked and ready for a wipe-down at any given moment is a no-brainer.
 But determining which are the best kitchen towels to buy is more of a toss-up.
 Some shoppers care only for pretty patterns, while others want no-frills utility.
-Our criteria for the best kitchen towels meets somewhere in the middle, considering absorbency and stain resistance alongside aesthetics.
+Our criteria meets somewhere in the middle, balancing absorbency and stain resistance alongside aesthetics.

 When considering the plethora of options, it’s important to note material.
-The most common hand towels (from lightest to thickest weave) are crafted from cotton, linen, or terry cloth.
+The most common hand towels (from lightest to thickest) are crafted from cotton, linen, or terry cloth.
 Terry cloth will be your best bet for handling heavier messes; cotton and linen styles, depending upon the weave, are better suited for small spills or light drying.
 Once you’ve decided on fabrication, the next consideration is design, to which we say: The best kitchen towels are not all bland bar rags.
-Our top picks, featured below, are stylish standouts that don’t sacrifice function.

 - Best overall: Hawkins New York Essential Kitchen Towels